Matty knocks boots with Dan Golden’s awesome erotic thriller.

 Following a repressed city councilman’s walk on the wild side, this charismatic amalgam of absurdist comedy, trashy horror, and lurid titillation feels like a spiritual successor to both Brian DePalma’s Body Double (1984) and Ken Russell’s Crimes of Passion (1984).
 Working from a smart, twisty screenplay he co-wrote with Robert Dodson (a name that reeks of being someone’s pseudonym — Naked Obsession is “Dodson’s” sole film credit), Dan Golden’s remarkably accomplished directorial debut is also preemptive of Joel Schumacher’s Falling Down (1993).
 As well as being built around the same notions of rugged individualism, Naked Obsession likewise alludes to the same social and political tensions that were bubbling in Los Angeles at the time, until they came to a head in the city’s 1992 riots.

-Bankrolled by Roger Corman and apparently playing theatrically in Burbank for a week in December 1990, Naked Obsession slid to U.S. tape in early 1991 via Vestron, and popped up over the years on Showtime in censored form before being shown in all its uncut glory on Cinemax.
+Bankrolled by Roger Corman and playing theatrically in Burbank, Detroit, Indianapolis, Louisville, Minneapolis, and Sioux Falls, South Dakota in December 1990, Naked Obsession slid to U.S. tape in early 1991 via Vestron and popped up on Showtime in censored form before being shown in all its uncut glory on Cinemax.
 Criminally, it remains unreleased here in the U.K.

 USA ● 1990 ● Erotic Thriller ● 85mins